-In terms of threads, most mic stands should use standard threads that fit most mics and if not, they usually provide a thread adapter.
-However, there are other factors to consider over and above fixtures.
-For example, can your mic stand support a heavier microphone or will the stand simply collapse due to the microphone's weight?
+In terms of threads, most mic stands should use standard threads that fit most mics.
+If not, they usually provide a thread adapter.
+There are other factors to consider such as your mic stand supporting the mic's weight.

 ✅ What is an average cost of a mic stand?

-It really depends on how serious you are about your audio.
-If you're just starting out, there's likely no need to go high end, as inexpensive mic stands (between $10 & $80) can do a decent job.
-However, professionals will invest more to achieve better levels of audio clarity.
+It depends on how serious you are about audio.
+If just starting out, there's no need to go high end (between $50 to $80) can do a decent job.
+Professionals will invest more to achieve even better levels of audio clarity.